Business forum to address DEI issues in the global marketplace

 Project bridges academic research with the practical concerns of corporations

-The Center for the Study of Diversity and Democracy (CSDD) at Northwestern University has launched a business forum that will connect academic researchers with industry leaders to address diversity, equity and inclusion (DEI) issues arising in today’s global marketplace.
+EVANSTON, Ill. --- The Center for the Study of Diversity and Democracy (CSDD) at Northwestern University announced today (Feb.
+23) the launch of a business forum that will connect academic researchers with industry leaders to address diversity, equity and inclusion (DEI) issues arising in today’s global marketplace.

 The new CSDD Business Forum aims to provide business leaders with cutting-edge social science research to generate insights they can translate to their own DEI initiatives.

 Business Forum membership is open to corporate executives tasked with addressing DEI issues within their companies.
 Forum members provide essential support to the CSDD while receiving access to quarterly webinars on key issues, an annual conference, case studies published by CSDD scholars, participation in a benchmark survey panel for DEI professionals, and breaking news webinars to help members craft responses to sudden developments in the DEI landscape.